TUMFTM/REVOL-E-TION/README.md

 - [Outputs](#outputs)

 ## Licensing
-REVOL-E-TION is licensed under the Apache 2.0 open source license.
+REVOL-E-TION is licensed under the Apache 2.0 open source license.<br>
 The full license text can be found in the LICENSE file in the root directory of the repository.

 ## Related publications